Zodiase/meteor-infinite-load/README.md

     # Optional.
 Default: Same as `initialLimit`.
     limitIncrement: Number

-    # Specify a template instance to be associated with all the computations and
-    #   subscriptions.
-    # Optional.
-If not specified, `Tracker` and `Meteor` will be used, which means
-    #   some clean-up needs to be done.
-See more details below.
-    tpl: template

-    # Specify a function to be called when the collection has been loaded for the
+    # Specify a function to be called when the collection has been loaded for
-    #   first time.
+    #   the first time.
     # Optional.
     onReady: Function